Siege of Rome (549–550): The siege

 Totila first attempted to capture Rome by storming the walls and overpowering and exhausting the small Roman garrison of 3,000, but to no avail.
 He then decided to blockade the city and starve out the defenders, rather than losing any more of his own soldiers.
 Totila understood that a blockade could take months or years, but was in a far better position than the last siege attempt and decided it was the best course of action.
 The Byzantine commander Diogenes had previously made preparations of food stores, had wheat fields sowed, and made ready the city walls in preparation for a long-lasting blockade.

 The Roman soldiers, suffering from hunger and mistreatment from Justinian, were given a choice by Totila: to open the gates of the city, surrender, and be paid a hefty sum, as the garrison had done during the second siege; or continue fighting for Justinian, who had not paid the men in years, and be killed.
 Some of the soldiers decided to side with Totila and opened the gate for him.
-Totila’s men entered the city and destroyed the unsuspecting Roman garrison.
-They swept through the city, killing and looting all but the women, who were spared on the orders of Totila.
+Totila's men entered the city and massacred the unsuspecting Roman garrison.
+The city was then sacked, with only the women spared on the orders of Totila.
 Expecting the nobles and the remainder of the garrison to flee as soon as the walls were taken, Totila set traps along the roadways to neighboring towns that were not yet under his control.
-Many Romans were caught by ambush while fleeing Rome.
-Only a few, including Diogenes, the Roman commander, escaped Totila’s takeover of Rome and his roadside ambush.
+Many Romans were caught by ambush while fleeing Rome; only a few, including Diogenes, the Roman commander, escaped Totila's takeover of Rome.

 Aftermath

-In earlier sieges Totila had intended to destroy Rome, but once he had captured the city, he decided to repopulate and rebuild it, and defend it against all future attacks from Justinian.
+A large Eastern Roman force was assembled in 550-551 under Narses, landing in Italy in 552.
+At the Battle of Taginae, the Ostrogoths were resoundingly defeated and Totila was slain.
+Rome was recaptured later that year.